FOR FILMMAKERS WITH EXTRAORDINARY STORIES TO TELL, 3311 PRODUCTIONS IS A COMPANY OF FILM LOVERS WHO TAKE MOVIEMAKING SERIOUSLY—NOT OURSELVES.

 Thomas joined 3311 in the fall of 2016 to assist the feature team.
 In his pre-3311 days, he worked for Justin Lin's Perfect Storm Entertainment.

-Hobbies include: panicking about the return of Twin Peaks, eating breakfast tacos nearly every Saturday, and frequenting LA's many indie-rock venues.
+Hobbies include: eating breakfast tacos nearly every Saturday, talking loudly about movies, and frequenting LA's many indie-rock venues.
+If you have the pleasure of speaking with him on the phone, you may comment on his rich baritone.
 Thomas studied English Literature at Grinnell College.